Sensing Systems offers in-house and field strain gauging services

 Sensing Systems designs and manufactures load cells and torque sensors for underwater or submersible applications.
 We can use the same submersible/underwater capable materials and procedures to instrument customer’s components if underwater operation is required.
 These installations also require special underwater cabling and/or submersible connectors.

-Sensing Systems strain gages parts for customers on a continuous basis.
-For these customers we design and fabricate strain gaging fixtures to be used during the instrumentation process.
+Sensing Systems strain gauges parts for customers on a continuous basis.
+For these customers we design and fabricate strain gauging fixtures to be used during the instrumentation process.
 These fixtures result in time savings, uniform and reliable installations, and long term cost savings.

 QUARTER, HALF, AND FULL WHEATSTONE BRIDGE INSTALLATIONS